4ree/vim-ime/README.md

 - **ibus** - Input Bus

 The plugin automatically detects which input method system you're using and configures itself accordingly.

+## fzf Integration

+The plugin automatically enables your input method when using fzf.vim commands like:
+- `:Files` - Search for files
+- `:Rg` - Search for text using ripgrep
+- `:Buffers` - Search through open buffers
+- `:History` - Search command history
+- Any other fzf.vim command

+This allows you to search using your native language (Vietnamese, Chinese, Japanese, Korean, etc.) just like you would in Insert or Search mode.

 ## Troubleshooting